jtgraham38/BibleBuddy/readme.txt

 * Support for verse card added to pages in addition to posts.
 = 1.1.1 =
 * Support for verse numbers separated by either the hyphen or the en dash.
+= 1.1.2 =
+* Fixed an issue with the verse card not being added outside the loop.